Who were the Huns?

 By the early 400s AD, the Huns had learned something about Roman ways, and had a very strong king named Attila.
 Sometimes the Romans hired the Huns to fight for them, as part of the Roman army.
 In the 420s and 430s, the Huns helped the Romans to fight the Visigoths.
 Some Roman men, like the future general Aetius (ah-AY-shuss), grew up with the Huns as part of exchanges so the two groups could get to know each other better.
 A Roman princess, Honoria, asked Attila to invade the Roman Empire about 450 AD to help her get power.
 But when Attila did invade, his old friend Aetius changed sides and got the Visigoths to fight the Huns in a big battle in 451 AD, keeping Aetius in power and Honoria out of power.

 Soon afterwards Attila died, and his three sons split his empire between them.
-The Huns never again became a strong force, and gradually mixed into the Germans and the Slavs.
-Their relatives, the Turks and Mongols, however, later succeeded in taking over most of Asia as the Ottoman Empire and the Mongol Empire.
+The Huns never again became a strong force, and eventually their great-grandchildren mixed into the Germans and the Slavs.
+The Huns' relatives, the Turks and Mongols, however, later succeeded in taking over most of Asia as the Ottoman Empire and the Mongol Empire.

 Learn by doing: go ride a horse